 - “What Gutenberg did for writing, online video can now do for face-to-face communication.” – watch Chris Anderson’s Ted Talk on “How web video powers global innovation“.

-- Read The Art of Educational videos by Macquarie University for the breadth of approaches to making effective videos.
+- Read The effective use of video in higher education by Zac Woolfitt, Inholland University of Applied Sciences for the range of approaches to making effective use of video.

 - Read about the CARS checklist (Credibility, Accuracy, Reasonableness, Support) for online source evaluation.